Alfredo Morabia

 Alfredo Morabia (born 2 November 1952) is a Swiss-American physician, epidemiologist, and historian of medicine.
-He is currently professor of epidemiology at the Barry Commoner Center for Health and the Environment at Queens College, City University of New York in addition to serving as professor of Clinical Epidemiology at the Department of Epidemiology at the Mailman School of Public Health, Columbia University.
+He is currently professor of epidemiology at the Barry Commoner Center for Health and the Environment at Queens College, City University of New York in addition to serving as professor of Clinical Epidemiology at the Department of Epidemiology at the Mailman School of Public Health, Columbia University and as Adjunct Professor of Epidemiology at the Harvard T. H. Chan School of Public Health.

 Morabia served as the editor-in-chief of the American Journal of Public Health from 2015 to 2025.
 Morabia has also been editor of "Epidemiology in History" in the American Journal of Epidemiology.
 His expertise as a historian ranges from the history of scientific methods and concepts utilized to study population to urban health.
 He is the principal investigator of the World Trade Center-Heart cohort study, which delves into the long-term heart health of first responders from the 9/11, 2001 attack.
 He lectures and teaches on the history of epidemiology internationally in various languages.